Saturday, October 5, 2019: It’s our 19th Annual Southern California English Country Dance Ball with Dancing Master TBA and featuring music by TBA.

 What will people be wearing?

 Ball attire is “Festive/Formal,” and is not period-specific.
 The dances span the years 1651 to present day, and the attire in the hall will likely do the same.
 Guests will be dressed in everything from Medieval to Regency, Victorian to Jazz Age, and many (possibly even most) will be in modern formals.
 The degree of elaborateness of the clothing will also vary considerably, some guests will have very ornate costumes, others will be dressed very simply.
 Most will be dressed elegant/formal, some will be in fanciful costumes.
 Wear whichever you most enjoy dancing in.
-Just to give you an idea, we have photos from the 2009 Ball, care of dancer/photographer Dan Vilter.
+Just to give you an idea, take a look at photos from our previous balls on the CCECD website.

 In consideration of people dancing close to you, please do not wear strong perfume or cologne.
 There are large dressing rooms at the hall for those who wish to change into ball attire after arriving.